imvarunkmr/abs/README.md

 Ahmad Awais has put together [a great workflow for using Gulp with WordPress](https://github.com/ahmadawais/WPGulp).
 I have tried to take it a step further by integrating it with _s theme to get even faster start.

+>Please remember to update your project name and URL in gulpfile.js

 **Uses Susy for layouts ( Not depending on bootstrap )**

 Bootstrap is great when you need to create quick layouts based on a responsive grid.
 But, I needed something flexible for this theme so that I don't have to modify the HTML markup each time I need a different layout.
 [Susy](http://susy.oddbird.net/) solves this problem and it helps in so many other ways.